A Visitor's Guide To London's Southbank

 This page will give you an overview of what to expect on a trip to the Southbank.
 You will find links to pages dealing with each of the main attractions along the Southbank.
-On each of the individual pages you will find a description of what the place offers, contact details and ticketing information where relevant.
+On each of the individual pages, you will find a description of what the place offers, contact details and ticketing information where relevant.
 We will also provide you with a short overview of what the Southbank has to offer.

 The Southbank plays home to some of London's well-known cultural attractions National Theatre, Royal Festival Hall, the Southbank Centre, the London Eye Tate Modern and the London Aquarium.
 Also, the Southbank offers an interesting vantage point for seeing some of the best of what London has to offer - from the banks of the River Thames you will be able to see the Houses of Parliament, Big Ben the MI5 building and the Savoy Hotel.

 Even if you are not heading to one of the area's specific attractions, a lot of Londoners head down to the Southbank to simply take a stroll.
 In the area you will find a wide selection of bars, cafes and restaurants.
 You will also find attractions including an outdoor book market and occasional outdoor events that happen throughout the year (to find out more about the events it is best to check the official Southbank centre website - see link below).

 The BFI is the British Film Institute.
 The Southbank's BFI centre is like a shrine to cinema - it offers the opportunity to see interesting films (everything from series of particular directors to old classics) and also see exhibitions related to film.
 The BFI also own the nearby IMAX cinema where you can view interesting and unique films on one of Europe's largest cinema screens.

 To find out more about what the BFI has to offer, with useful information on location, tickets, opening times and events, see our Guide to the Southbank BFI in Waterloo.